jules2689/trudeau/trudeau/2020-04-18/post_news.md

 Well, that's making ends neatmeetis a large source of anxietdparticularly lower income andthat's why we acted very quickly putting into place measures that the federal government certainly never implemented and probably never envisioned, such as thecanada emergency responsebenefit, but also increasing theist tax credit, providing support to families with children and in particular, families with lower nextsthrough the child canadabenefit.
 As the Prime Minister keepssaying, we are working in an emergency situation which requires continuing actions and continuing forms of support.
-So we are going to continue Ashe Prime Minister again said, continue being mindful of the anxiety and the difficult circumstances which thecanadians are going through, but also renewing and developing our continuing support to thosecanadians.
+So we are going to continue as the Prime Minister again said, continue being mindful of the anxiety and the difficult circumstances which thecanadians are going through, but also renewing and developing our continuing support to thosecanadians.

 ---